-- A. The program may include field trips, where children and staff leave the center to visit some site in the community.
-On a field trip or during a mobile school-age child care program: - 1.
-Staff-child ratios must be maintained at all times; - 2.
-Children must be actively supervised at all times; - 3.
-An accurate itinerary must remain at the headquarters/office of the center; and - 4.
-The staff must have with them on a field trip the following information about each child: name, address, and phone number of the child's physician or other appropriate health care professional and the written authorization from parent(s) or guardian(s) for emergency medical care. - B. A list of all children and staff on a field trip must be kept at the headquarters of the center.
+- A. On a field trip or during a mobile school-age child care program: - 1.
+The center must notify the children's parents /guardians in advance of any field trip.
+The staff-child ratios found at section 7.712.43.C, D, I must be maintained at all times; - 2.
+All groups of children must be directly supervised by a qualified program director or program leader at all times; - 3.
+An accurate itinerary of each field trip must remain at the center; - 4.
+The staff must have the following information about each child: parents/guardians contact information, health care provider's name, address, and phone number, and the written authorization from parent(s)/guardian(s) for emergency medical care. - 5.
+If children attending the field trip require medications to be administered during the field trip or have special health needs, a staff member with current medication administration training and delegation must attend the field trip; - 6.
+A list of all children and staff on a field trip must be kept at the center; and - 7.
+A copy of the emergency disaster plan must accompany staff offsite.